sisshiki1969/ruruby/README.md

 ## Feature

 - Purely implemented with Rust.
-No dependency on any other Ruby implementation such as CRuby(MRI), mruby, .. etc.
+- No dependency on any other Ruby implementation such as CRuby(MRI), mruby, .. etc.
 - Hand-written original parser.
 - Virtual machine execution.

-## Related article
+## Related article (sorry, currently only in Japanese)

 [Qiita: Rust でつくる（つくれるかもしれない）Ruby](https://qiita.com/sisshiki1969/items/3d25aa81a376eee2e7c2)

 ## Implementation status

+Attention: Still in alpha, so the implementation and builtin libraries are immature.
+Please note that the 'implementation status' listed in README are currently functional but still incomplete.

 - Literals
   - [x] Bool